 When I met my fellow Peace Corps volunteers they all were equally hesitant to get involved with Dominicans either from fear of cultural clash or for health issues (DR has a HIGH rate of STDs and infidelity is rampant because it is tolerated culturally).
 As we moved through training we began interacting with Dominicans and found that our fears were confirmed and/or found that there were indeed the fabled loyal Dominicans (genuine family men).

 Let me tell you, Dominican men and women are incredibly sexy despite their obsession with the traditional diet of rice, beans, and chicken.
 At no point did anyone say otherwise… ha-ha.

-We spoke about his experience and how he had been placed in the community.
+We spoke about his experience and what his job was in the community.
 He asked me about my job and what would be my role in the community.
-It was a short visit because he had to head back to work but both of us wanted to continue speaking so we agreed that after he got off of work I would come to the clinic.
+It was a short visit because he had to head back to work but both of us wanted to continue speaking so we agreed that after he got off of work we would meet.
 Of course throughout that day, I was anxious to speak with him again and it did not disappoint!
 I think we ended up talking until after nightfall.

 On October 17, 2009, after a day at the beach with friends and his sisiter, Yassir got down on one knee and asked to marry me…